curvedinf/wove/README.md

 # >> The important text was "The meaning of life"
 ```
 ## Wove's Design Pattern
 Wove is designed to be added inline in your existing functions.
 Since it is not required to be in an `async` block, it is useful for retrofitting into any IO-bound parallelizable process.
-For instance in a Django view, you can run your database lookups and related code in parallel.
+For instance in a non-async Django view, you can run your database lookups and related code in parallel.
 ```python
 # views.py
 import time